The Truth About Decaf Coffee

 Decaf coffee isn’t bad for you.
 Both decaf and regular coffee contain the same antioxidants.
 The main difference in decaf is the absence of caffeine.
 So, if other ingredients in regular coffee don’t cause you health problems, decaf shouldn’t cause them either.

 If you drink decaf coffee, you won’t experience any potential downsides of caffeine consumption.
-However, you’ll also miss out on all the benefits of regular coffee, apart from flavor and aroma.
+However, you’ll also miss out on all the benefits of regular coffee, apart from flavour and aroma.
 According to research, the main health benefit of decaf is a lower risk of premature death and type 2 diabetes (7).

 Due to its specific processing method and the fact it alters the chemicals in coffee beans, decaf coffee has a different taste than regular coffee.